A Partnership Approach to Diagnosing and Treating Your Epilepsy

 A common question from my patients is: “Am I entitled to my prior medical records, so I can show my doctor?”
 Answer: Absolutely!
 While the actual medical record belongs by law to the healthcare provider or medical center, you are entitled to a copy of the information in the medical record.
 The original record cannot be removed from the doctor’s office or hospital, but you are entitled to receive copies by paying a reasonable fee.
 To obtain a copy of the record, you will be asked to sign a release of information form.
 This is actually a good thing since it insures that confidential medical information is not distributed to anyone without your permission.

 Many of our patients from Long Island or many parts of the United States, come to see us for a second opinion, especially when prior treatments do not appear to be working.
-The intake form we will ask you to complete if you are a new patient at the Epilepsy Center at North Suffolk Neurology will also ask you to describe in detail the prior treatments that you may have received to treat your seizures.
+The intake form we will ask you to complete if you are a new patient at the Epilepsy Center at True North Neurology will also ask you to describe in detail the prior treatments that you may have received to treat your seizures.
 We need to know the names of the treatments, as well as the dose.
 Sometimes we find that an antiepileptic drug was stopped because the patient did not feel well on the drug, such as feeling tired or dizzy.
 However, by knowing the specific doses that were used, how it was started and how high the dose was advanced, we may learn in fact that the drug was effective and simply needed to be introduced more slowly.
 On the other hand, we need to know about side effects you may have experienced with each medication, such an allergic reaction which would probably lead us to avoid trying that medication again.

 As the former director of hospital-based epilepsy centers that conducted epilepsy surgical procedures, we are also very interested to understand what prior surgical therapies may have been tried in the past.
-In such cases, we will ask you to arrange for old records to be sent to North Suffolk Neurology, so that we can review these in detail.
+In such cases, we will ask you to arrange for old records to be sent to True North Neurology, so that we can review these in detail.

 Epilepsy is so much more than simply having seizures.
 In fact, epilepsy can greatly affect quality of life.
-At the Epilepsy Center at North Suffolk Neurology, we will ask you a lot of questions about your life, such as how epilepsy has affected your ability to drive, your employment, your relationships, and what your goals are.
+At the Epilepsy Center at True North Neurology, we will ask you a lot of questions about your life, such as how epilepsy has affected your ability to drive, your employment, your relationships, and what your goals are.
 The goal of our evaluation is to advance the best quality of life.
-Should you decide to have an evaluation at the Epilepsy Center at North Suffolk Neurology, we will consider ourselves very privileged and will devote our best efforts to figuring out the problem and suggesting the best solutions.
+Should you decide to have an evaluation at the Epilepsy Center at True North Neurology, we will consider ourselves very privileged and will devote our best efforts to figuring out the problem and suggesting the best solutions.